dotnet/docs-maui/docs/troubleshooting.md

 xcrun: error: unable to find utility "dsymutil", not a developer tool or in PATH
 ```

-When building an app, .NET iOS and .NET Mac Catalyst uses the following process to determine which version of Xcode to use:
+When building an app, .NET iOS and .NET Mac Catalyst use the following process to determine which version of Xcode to use:

 1. If the `MD_APPLE_SDK_ROOT` environment variable is set, use its value.
 1. If the *~/Library/Preferences/Xamarin/Settings.plist* file exists, use the value defined inside it.